tomato-architecture/tomato-architecture.github.io/docs/index.md

 ## Implementation Guidelines

 ### 1. Package by feature
-A common pattern to organize code into packages is by splitting based on technical layers such as controllers, services, repositories, etc.
+A common way to organize code is by technical layers — separating controllers, services, repositories, and so on.
-If you are building a Microservice which is already focusing on a specific module or business capability, then this approach might be fine.

-If you are building a monolith or modular-monolith, then it is strongly recommended to first split by features instead of technical layers.
+While this approach can work well for a microservice that already represents a single, well-defined business capability, it often becomes cumbersome in larger applications.

+For monolithic or modular-monolithic architectures, it is strongly recommended to organize code by feature rather than by technical layer.
+This structure keeps related functionality together, making the codebase easier to navigate, maintain, and evolve.

-For more info read: [https://phauer.com/2020/package-by-feature/](https://phauer.com/2020/package-by-feature/)
+For a deeper dive, check out: [https://phauer.com/2020/package-by-feature/](https://phauer.com/2020/package-by-feature/)

 ### 2. "Application Core" for Business Logic
-Keep "Application Core" independent of any delivery mechanism (Web, Scheduler Jobs, CLI).
+Keep the **Application Core** completely independent of any delivery mechanism — whether it's a web API, scheduled job, or command-line interface.

-The Application Core should expose APIs that can be invoked from a main() method.
+The core should expose well-defined APIs that can be invoked directly from a simple `main()` method.
-To achieve that, the "Application Core" should not depend on its invocation context.
+To achieve this, the Application Core must remain agnostic to its execution context — it should not depend on HTTP frameworks, web libraries, or any delivery-specific components.

-Which means the "Application Core" should not depend on any HTTP/Web layer libraries.
-Similarly, if your Application Core is being used from Scheduled Jobs or CLI, then any Scheduling logic or CLI command execution logic should never leak into Application Core.
+Likewise, if the same core logic is reused in scheduled jobs or CLI tools, ensure that scheduling or command execution details never leak into the Application Core.

 ### 3. Separation of Concerns
-Separate the business logic execution from input sources (Web Controllers, Message Listeners, Scheduled Jobs, etc).
+Keep the business logic execution independent of how the input arrives — whether through web controllers, message listeners, or scheduled jobs.

-The input sources such as Web Controllers, Message Listeners, Scheduled Jobs, etc. should be a thin layer extracting the data from request and delegate the actual business logic execution to "Application Core".
+Input sources should act as thin layer to extract the required data from the request source and delegate all business logic to the Application Core.

-**DON'T DO THIS**
+**🚫 DON'T DO THIS**

 ```java
 @RestController